veltman/learninglunches/commandline/README.md

 The two core commands for navigating what directory the prompt is in are `cd` and `ls`.

-`cd` stands for "Change Directory" and must be followed by a directory you want to change to.
+`cd` is a command to change the current directory, and must be followed by a directory you want to change to.
 You can supply an absolute or relative path.

 	This will put you in /files/videos
 	/files$ cd videos
+	/files/videos$

-	This will put you in /videos
+	This will put you in /videos, and then the vines subdirectory /files$ cd /videos
-	/files$ cd /videos
+	/videos$ cd vines
+	/videos/vines$

 You can jump multiple levels at once if you want.